amarjeet-singh-1304/Soccer_Team_and_Similar_Player_Selection/project_ml_experimentation.md

 Prediction Explanation:**
-As the above-mentioned record is of defensive player(i.e. Centre Back) and attributes like defending, physic, skill_long_passing, passing, defending_standing_tackle, defending_sliding_tackle impact the overall rating.
-So the above record is having less rating for these attributes so the model predicted the lower overall rating i.e. 55 and there is still marginal error than the actual rating i.e. 58
+As the above-mentioned record is of defensive player(i.e. Centre Back) and attributes like defending, physic, skill_long_passing, passing, defending_standing_tackle, defending_sliding_tackle impact the overall rating more than other attributes like shooting etc. So the above record is having less rating for these attributes so the model predicted the lower overall rating i.e. 55 and there is still marginal error than the actual rating i.e. 58

 ## Interesting Features
 ### Feature A